Personal health budget (PHB)

 2. Who can access a PHB?

-• Residents of City and Hackney, Tower Hamlets and Newham
+• Residents of City and Hackney.

-• People who have recourse to public funds (unless on s117 aftercare, see NHSE guidance section 4.4).
+• People who have recourse to public funds (unless on s.117 aftercare, see NHSE guidance section 4.4).

 3. Making a case for a PHB

 Please see our guidance notes for more information.
-We encourage clinicians to contact the ELFT PHB lead Bonnie or Antoinette to discuss any queries re: PHB requests before submitting a referral by email at bonnie.studd@nhs.net or by phone at 07436027771.
+We encourage clinicians to contact the ELFT PHB team to discuss any queries at elft.phb@nhs.net.

-Once the referral has been submitted, if you have any question please contact the PHB team at phb@corearts.co.uk or by phone at 07585054308.
+Once the referral has been submitted, if you have any question please contact the PHB team at phb@corearts.co.uk or by phone at 07585054308 or 02085333500.

 4. What can’t be funded by a PHB